Jaspreet-Singh-110/privaseer_repo/README.md

 # Privaseer

-**Version 1.0.0** - A production-ready, privacy-first Chrome extension that blocks trackers, scores your privacy, and scans for deceptive cookie banners - all while keeping your data 100% local.
+**Version 2.4.0** - A production-ready, privacy-first Chrome extension that blocks trackers, scores your privacy, scans for deceptive cookie banners, and generates disposable burner emails to protect your identity online.

 > Built with TypeScript, React 18, and Manifest V3 for maximum performance and security.